MicrosoftDocs/power-platform/power-platform/guidance/coe/nurture-components.md

 Sends an email to a user who created an app, flow, custom connector, or environment.
 This flow gets triggered when a new record is created in the maker table.

 You can customize the email sent out by the flow.
-By default, it will look like the following:
+By default, it will look like the following image.<!--note from editor: Is the wording and format of this email important to your message?
+If so, please use alt text to describe it for a reader with low vision.-->

 ![Welcome email](media/coe5.PNG "Welcome email")

 ### Admin \| Newsletter with Product Updates

-Sends a weekly email with a summary of product updates, consisting of posts from the product blogs for Power Apps, Power Automate, and Power BI and the Power Apps Community blog.
+Sends a weekly email with a summary of product updates, consisting of posts from the product blogs for Power Apps, Power Automate, and Power BI, and the Power Apps Community blog.

 ![Newsletter with product updates](media/coe64.PNG "Newsletter with product updates")

 ### Training in a Day \| Feedback Reminder

-Sends an email to attendees of a training event on the day and requests feedback.
+Sends an email to attendees of a training event on the day, and requests feedback.

 ### Training in a Day \| Registration Confirmation

-Sends an email to an attendee when they register for a training in a day event
+Sends an email to an attendee when they register for a Training in a Day event.

 ### Training in a Day \| Reminder 3 days prior to event

-Sends a reminder email to an attendee of a training in a day event three days before the event.
+Sends a reminder email to an attendee of a Training in a Day event three days before the event.

 :::row:::
    :::column span="":::